 Equality in Judo

 JudoScotland are keen to uphold a high standard of equality across everything we do.
-No matter; race, gender, disability, sexual orientation religion or belief we will welcome you to the mat.
+Regardless of your sex, sexual orientation, gender reassignment, disability, marital status, religion or belief, you will be welcomed on to the mat.

 We have a number of initiatives in place to ensure that everyone has the opportunity to participate in Judo, from our weekly disability hub to our female participation programme.